Would you be able to survive on $1,369 a month?

-If Social Security is important in your life — or the life of someone you love — you should know about some key changes that have been made to the program in 2017 and what to expect moving forward.
+If Social Security is important in your life — or the life of someone you love — you should know about some key changes that will be made to the program coming in 2018.

 These numbers are calculated on optimized lifetime earnings, so your check may look a little different!

-High-income workers pay more in Social Security taxes
+High-income workers will pay more in Social Security taxes

 On the other side of the issue, there’s been the case raised about the rich getting unfair amounts of Social Security themselves.
 The Washington Post’s Allen Sloan ran the numbers and found that in reality the typical wealthy person who gets Social Security benefits has paid in much more than he or she will get back in benefits.

 Using himself as a test case, his research shows the “rich” get back between 50 and 75 cents on every dollar they paid in.